BlueCannonBall/Polynet/README.md

 pn::quit();
 ```
 See `polynet.hpp` and `smart_sockets.hpp` to check out more ways to use Polynet.
 Since the secure examples are a bit longer, they can be found in the examples directory.

-### What are `pn::UniqueSocket`, `pn::SharedSocket`, and `pn::WeakSocket`?
-These 3 class templates are like `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`, except they work with sockets rather than pointers.
-They ensure that sockets they own are automatically closed once they are no longer needed.